Lilly Singh

-Lilly Singh (born September 26, 1988) is a Canadian YouTuber, television host, comedian and author.
+Lilly Singh (born September 26, 1988) is a Canadian YouTuber, actress, television host, and comedian.
 She began making YouTube videos in 2010, initially under the pseudonym Superwoman (stylized IISuperwomanII), which she used as her username until 2019.

 Singh released her documentary A Trip to Unicorn Island (2016) and her first book How to Be a Bawse: A Guide to Conquering Life (2017), which was a New York Times Best Seller.
 From September 2019 to June 2021, Singh acted as executive producer and host of the NBC late-night talk show A Little Late with Lilly Singh.
 She is the first person of Indian descent to host an American late-night talk show.
+Singh has since gone on to voice Tiffany Fluffit in DreamWorks Animation's The Bad Guys film franchise (2022–present).

 Early life and education

 Singh was born and raised in the Scarborough district of Toronto, Ontario, Canada.
 Her parents, Malvindar Kaur and Sukvindar Singh, are Indian Punjabi immigrants from Hoshiarpur, Punjab, India and raised her as a Sikh.
 Singh's older sister, Tina (born 1982), is also a YouTuber; she makes videos about her family life with her husband and their three sons, under the name 'The Tina Singh' (formerly 'MOM BOSS OF 3').
 Singh had said she was a tomboy as a child.
 She attended Mary Shadd Public School during her elementary years, and in 2006 she graduated from Lester B. Pearson Collegiate Institute in Malvern, Toronto.
 She was also a member of Girl Guides of Canada and participated in their youth programs.
 In 2010, she graduated from York University in Toronto with a Bachelor of Arts in psychology.